BenIlies/CS394X/Stolen-Fingerprint/Attacks/README.md

    - Prepare the HALOT-ONE PLUS Resin 3D Printer or a compatible 3D printer for printing.
    - Load the generated STL file onto the printer.
    - Initiate the printing process and ensure the fingerprint model is accurately reproduced.

-## Disclaimer

-The attack on fingerprint theft is presented for educational purposes only.
-It is important to understand that fingerprint theft is illegal and unethical.
-This project aims to raise awareness about the vulnerabilities associated with fingerprint security and promote better security practices.